Nabiha-Nasir/stochastic-Bayesian-games/README.md

 - **lm**: To create discounted game (0< lm<1)
 - **mu**: The initial vector payoff over player 1's state in the dual game.
 It is one of the sufficient statistics elements of player 2 in dual game.
 We get this value from primal game of player 2 ( [fn_primal_game_p2](https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/fd1de8441f69b0b8faa7cba65ce23180b5cdabd0/action%20based%20strategy%20for%20short%20horizon%20cases/utilities/fn_primal_game_p2.m) ).

+**Outputs:**

-**Outputs:** From the LP code of player 2's dual game we get **tau** which is the optimal strategy of player 2 and provides a probability distribution over player 2's actions to play optimally.
-Sometimes, tau contains NaN or Inf elements.
-It means that the possibility of the corresponding history is 0.
-The function [choose_action]( https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/eea7a9e0a24a1acc7d0f17bb9aeb07595dea4ff8/action%20based%20strategy%20for%20short%20horizon%20cases/utilities/choose_action.m), [b] = choose_action(rau,B,tau_col_index_new(A,B,l,l_present,Hb,t,n_is2)) is used to get the optimal action of player 2 at stage t when its current state is l_present, the available information set is Hb, total number of possible information sets of player 1 at all the stages n_is2.
+-**tau**: The optimal strategy of player 2 which is a probability distribution over player 2's actions to play optimally.
+The action can be chosen by the function [choose_action]( https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/eea7a9e0a24a1acc7d0f17bb9aeb07595dea4ff8/action%20based%20strategy%20for%20short%20horizon%20cases/utilities/choose_action.m), [b] = choose_action(tau,B, [[col_index_sigma] = sigma_col_index_new(A,B,l,l_present,Hb,t,T)]( https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/3d7bdfe1b085e48f9b9400424a3328a0794a8d8f/finite%20long%20horizon/unitilities/tau_col_index_new.m) at stage t when its current state is l_present, the available information set is Hb (l1,a1,b1,l2,a2,b2,l3,...lt).

 ### 5. Dual games and the sufficient statistic update